General Student Privacy Notice Information

 - When you voluntarily apply to study at Webster and complete other admissions-related processes and procedures, as well as when you enroll in courses;

-- When you voluntarily communicate with us by telephone, email, or via our website in order to make enquiries or raise concerns;
+- When you voluntarily communicate with us by telephone, email, via other University-approved means of communication, or via our website in order to make enquiries or raise concerns;

 - As you interact with us during your time as a student at Webster for the various purposes described in this document;

-- From third party entities who you have requested or authorized to provide information, such as your previous or current school, sixth form college or equivalent, university, or employers, who may provide reference information about you or who may sponsor your studies, as well as other third-party individuals or entities that may provide information about you;
+- From third-party entities who you have requested or authorized to provide information, such as your previous or current school(s), previous or current high school(s) or equivalent, university, or employers, who may provide reference information about you or who may sponsor your studies, as well as other third-party individuals or entities that may provide information about you;

 - Information collected through disciplinary and grievance procedures;

-- Information collected through surveys and feedback mechanisms.
+- Information collected through surveys and feedback mechanisms; and

-We may collect the following types of Personal Information about you:
+We may collect the following categories of personal data about you:

-- Information relating to your education and employment history, the school(s), sixth form college(s) or equivalent(s), and other colleges or universities you have attended, the places where you have worked, the courses you have completed, dates of study, and examination results, including information relating to assessments of your work, details of examinations taken, your predicted and actual examination grades, information regarding academic and extracurricular interests, and other student record-related information;
+- Information relating to your education and employment history, school(s), previous or current high school(s) or equivalent, and other colleges or universities you have attended, the places where you have worked, the courses you have completed, dates of study, and examination results, including information relating to assessments of your work, details of examinations taken, your predicted and actual examination grades, information regarding academic and extracurricular interests, and other student record-related information;

 - Records related to your use of our facilities and services;